gabrielrs1/snipforge/README.md

 Get error text from status code.

 ## Class
-- Save an instance of teste.User.
+- Save an instance.
-- Check if an instance of teste.User exists by index email.
+- Check if an instance exist.
-- Open an instance of teste.User by index email.
+- Open an instance by index.
-- Open an instance of teste.User by ID.
+- Open an instance by ID.
-- Create a new instance of teste.User.
+- Create a new instance.

 ## Parse
 - Parse string from JSON to array.